Skip to main content

 4000-082-Lopez, John and Laurie

 Laurie worked many years at Multnomah Bible College in the Missions Department in Portland, OR and also helped at her church, Hinson Baptist Church, with the young adults group.
 During that time, she took various teams on short-term mission trips to Medellin, Colombia.
 Each time she returned from Medellin, her heart felt a strong pull to return.
 She eventually was invited by a foundation in Colombia to join their team.
 While praying about the opportunity, she sought God’s will to leave her stable job at Multnomah to raise support to go to Medellin.

-At the time, humanly, it made no sense to start this journey as the US was in the middle of an economic crisis (around 2009).
-After praying very specifically for guidance in God’s will, 2 days later, her boss at Multnomah called her into his office to let her know that due to the economy they were forced to cut her position at Multnomah.
-Her response was that of excitement as it was a confirmation to her prayer about leaving her a stable job.
+Due to that experience, as well as her time on the mission board at church, she chose to go with WorldVenture.
 In April of 2012 she had raised the necessary support and was released to go to Medellin to begin language study.
 One year later, after completing language study, the foundation where she was planning to work began to make some changes that she was not comfortable with.
 As a result, she began to pray and seek counsel on the possibility of starting a new ministry.
 At that time, she was in a poor neighborhood and saw a baby (less than a year) sitting in the middle of the street playing with rocks.
 Her friend asked a group of women nearby if they could hold the baby.
-They said, “sure”.
+They said, “sure.”
 As the baby nestled into Laurie’s shoulder, she felt an overwhelming sadness and pull to work in that neighborhood.
-That began the ministry in Robledo Aures, a poor suburb of Medellin.
+That began the ministry in Robledo Aures, a poor suburb of Medellin where Laurie worked with kids at risk teaching Bible, English, reading, and leadership.

+In 2015, Laurie met John Lopez (who is now her husband) and he began to work in the ministry.
 John is native Colombian and grew up on a farm about 4 hours outside Medellin.
-During his childhood he experienced the tension of a FARC and paramilitary presence near his home.
+During his childhood, he experienced the tension of a FARC and paramilitary presence near his home.
 Immediately after he graduated from high school, John moved to Medellin.
-After a time working in a family business John made the decision to go to seminary.
-He is mid-way through his studies in seminary.
+After a time working in the family business, John made the decision to go to seminary.
+He is scheduled to graduate with his degree in theology on November 28, 2025.

 Location: